 AVALANCHE SAFETY

-Avalanche safety should always be top of mind when you’re headed into the backcountry via ski, snowboard, snowshoe or snowmobile.
-Proper gear and know-how are everything.
+Always prioritize avalanche safety when venturing into the backcountry, whether by ski, snowboard, snowshoe or snowmobile.
+Proper gear and expertise are crucial.

 • Know before you go.
 Check avalanche forecasts before you head out into the backcountry.
 Visit avalanche.org for conditions and warnings.
 For local Western Montana avalanche conditions, advisories and information, visit Missoula Avalanche and the Flathead Avalanche Center.